Jean-LouisH/Omnific/README.md

 It is being developed to replace the archived and unstable [Suprannua Engine](https://github.com/Jean-LouisH/SuprannuaEngine/blob/master/README.md) framework without being as large and aimless as the experimental [Lania](https://github.com/Jean-LouisH/Lania/blob/master/README.md) application.
 To achieve this, it will reuse code from my [SDL Sub-Engines](https://github.com/Jean-LouisH/SDLSubEngines), [Libretti](https://github.com/Jean-LouisH/Libretti/blob/master/README.md) and [Lania](https://github.com/Jean-LouisH/Lania/blob/master/README.md) repositories.

-This also started as a practical scenario to learn how to use CMake through CMakeLists and to use unit testing frameworks like Google Test.
+This also started as a practical scenario to learn how to use [CMake](https://cmake.org/) through CMakeLists and to use unit testing frameworks like Google Test.

 ## Target Features

-* An API for User Defined Entity and Scene Management via an Editor object
+* An API for User Defined Scene Management and Scripting
 * Mouse, Keyboard and Game Controller Support
 * Input Action Mapping (Default Provided)
 * JPG and PNG for Sprites